 Environmental conditions, social upheavals and/or poor corporate governance can have a negative impact on the value of investment properties in a number of ways.
 These Sustainability Risks may, for example, have a direct impact on the net assets, financial position and results of operations and also on the reputation of companies (as investment objects) or indirect, longer-term effects on business models and entire economic sectors ("Sustainability Risks").
 These Sustainability Risks generally apply to all types of investment strategies offered by Scalable Capital.
-However, Scalable Capital has developed appropriate strategies for the sustainable investment strategies in order to be able to limit Sustainability Risks.
+For the non-sustainable investment strategies, Sustainability Risks are mitigated through the degree of diversification (see also section 3.4.1).
+For the sustainable investment strategies, Scalable Capital has developed appropriate strategies in order to be able to limit Sustainability Risks.
 The sustainable investment strategies also do not aim at a sustainable investment as its objective (as would be the case for so-called dark-green products), but only consider environmental or social characteristics in the investment decision (so-called light-green products).